All posts by Jemma Mullins

 Category:

-Artist Case Study 2: Dave Swindells
+Artist Reference: Dave Swindells

 Swindells started taking photographs while at university in Sheffield, inspired by a 1982 exhibition of Derek Ridgers’s nightclub portraits at the Photographers’ Gallery in London.
 After graduating, he moved to London and got a bar job in a club which he later got fired from for taking pictures.
 In 1985, he started taking club portraits.
 Since the early 80’s Dave Swindells has been documenting London’s most influential club, rave scenes and nightlife.
 As Time Out Clubs Editor from 1986 – 2009 he had exclusive access to nightlife and its shifts in youth culture, styles and attitudes.
 Dave Swindells captured on film what it meant to be raving during the late 80s and 90s.
 Starting off by taking sly photos on the dancefloor instead of working behind the bar, he quickly moved up in the world of nightlife press.
 Swindells remained Time Out’s Nightlife editor for over two decades, getting not only an insight into capital rave scenes over time but experiencing first-hand the birth of acid house.